karrioapi/karrio/README.md

 ### TODOS

+- Add more cariers proxies and mappers
 - Add more features coverage to proxies mappers
-- Error handling for xml responses from proxies
 - Handle unsuported features
 - Write more documentation in wiki